Prism-Hosting/ocp-csgo-operator/README.md

 ```

 **Note:** Once processed by the operator, the `PrismServer` resource will also obtain these labels.
-The operator has a mechanism in place to ensure that specifically these labels are always present and have the same value(s) as all other child resources.
+The operator has a mechanism in place to ensure that specifically these labels are always present on the `PrismServer` resource and are immutable.

+## Example
 To view an example of a `PrismServer` resource, look at the `test` folder in this repo.

-#### Quick testing
+### Quick testing

 ``` shell
 REPO=prismhosting